 The Company maintains a number of policies and procedures which are designed to manage specific business risks.
 These include:

 Potential exposures are further managed by the appointment of senior management who have relevant industry experience and skills and regular communication and reporting of current business activities.
-In particular, reliance is placed on the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer and the General Manager, Burkina Faso, to maintain direct involvement in the operational and financial aspects of the business.
 Specific areas where key business risks have been identified are delegated to relevant management to implement risk mitigation practices.

-The Chief Executive Officer and the Chief Financial Officer are required to annually report to the Board as to the effectiveness of the Company's management of its material business risks.
+The Chief Executive Officer and the Company Secretary are required to annually report to the Board as to the effectiveness of the Company's management of its material business risks.

 In addition, the Audit and Risk Committee is responsible for assessing the adequacy of the Company's internal control systems and financial reporting obligations.
 The Chief Executive Officer and the Chief Financial Officer are required to state in writing to the Board whether the Company's financial reports present a true and fair view, in all material respects, of the Company's financial position and operational results and are in accordance with relevant accounting standards.